 - Sales enablement: Two-way communication with your sales team to support their sales goals.

 In looking at the basics of on-page SEO strategy, the following are four essential elements that should never be overlooked when optimizing your website for SEO.

 This is exactly what it says it is: the title of your website page.
 Make sure the title, commonly known as the title tag, includes the most important keyword you want the page to rank well for.
 No more than 70 characters.
 Each page title on the website should be completely unique.

 This is the one line description below the website link on the search engine results page (SERP) on Google.
 Think of this element as your call-to-action on the SERP.
 This is your best opportunity to cue the users in on what they can expect once they land on your page.

 This is the top heading of each page and most likely the largest, most emphasized copy communicated on the page.
 The heading, also known as the H1 tag, is one of the most important on-page SEO elements because it is the highest level tag that shows what your specific page is about.
 Make it count.

 As you can see, there are a number of key steps to take in order to optimize your website for SEO.
 Having a strong SEO set up will help you achieve success with your digital marketing objectives.
 Get the right team and make sure the boxes are checked.
 Build that foundation so your website is strong, gets you leads and grows your business.

-Once you’ve completed the technical setup, it’s time to start creating relevant content.
-Click here to learn about the benefits of blogging for B2B.
+Once you've completed the technical setup, it's time to start creating relevant content.
+Learn about the benefits of blogging for B2B.

-Get in touch with Brian and the Digital Services Team at Mole Street to schedule a complimentary SEO audit today.
+Get in touch with the Digital Services Team at Mole Street to schedule a complimentary SEO audit today!